Follow My Eyes: Backdoor Attacks on Goal-Directed Scanpath Prediction: Introduction

-Backdoor attacks can exploit these supply-chain vulnerabilities, but adapting them to scanpath prediction introduces challenges absent in classification.
-Classification backdoors redirect a scalar label; scanpath models generate sequences of fixation coordinates and durations across a high-dimensional continuous output space.
-This means output diversity is expected and measurable, i.e., any attack that collapses predictions to a single trajectory will create detectable statistical clustering.
-At the same time, the sequential and multimodal nature of the output gives an attacker richer degrees of freedom: they can manipulate not only where the model predicts gaze will land, but also how long it takes to find a target.
-Critically, because downstream systems act directly on these predictions, adjusting rendered resolution, resolving object references, or scheduling attention-driven interactions, a manipulated scanpath propagates silently into system behavior with no intervention point between model output and system action.
-This raises the central question we address: \emph{can an attacker exploit the structure of scanpath prediction to redirect visual attention or delay gaze-driven task completion, while evading detection?}
+Second, the sequential and multimodal nature of the output gives an attacker richer degrees of freedom, since they can manipulate not only \emph{where} the model predicts the gaze fixation but also the \emph{duration} it will take to find the target.
+This raises the central research question: \emph{Can an attacker exploit the structure of scanpath prediction to redirect visual attention or delay gaze-driven task completion while evading detection?}

-A naive adaptation of classification backdoors forces the model to output a fixed trajectory on triggered inputs.
-We show that this creates detectable clustering in the continuous output space (\S\ref{sec:fixed-path}), making fixed-path attacks both unrealistic and easily caught by output-space monitors.
-To overcome this, we design \emph{variable-output backdoor attacks} that condition the target trajectory on the input image and search query, producing malicious scanpaths that remain visually plausible and evade standard clustering-based detection methods.
-Our attacks operate along two dimensions: \emph{semantic misdirection}, which redirects predicted fixations to an incorrect target object, and \emph{temporal inflation}, which inflates fixation durations or inserts additional fixations to delay visual search.
-These manipulations have direct system-level implications: a misdirected scanpath could cause a foveated renderer to sustain high-resolution output in the wrong region, while an inflated duration prediction could delay attention-driven interactions in time-critical AR interfaces.

-We evaluate these attacks on GazeFormer~\cite{mondal2023gazeformer} across visual, textual, and multimodal triggers, multiple poisoning ratios, and quantized deployment on commodity smartphones.
-We further evaluate representative post-training defenses, fine-tuning~\cite{sha2022fine}, fine-pruning~\cite{liu2018fine}, Neural Attention Distillation~\cite{li2021neural}, and contrastive learning~\cite{bansal2023cleanclip}, and find that none simultaneously suppress the attacks and preserve clean model performance across all configurations.

-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=0pt] \item We present the first systematic study of backdoor attacks on VLM-based scanpath prediction, showing that the continuous sequential output space makes naive fixed-path attacks detectable and motivating variable-output attacks that condition target trajectories on the input to evade statistical detection. \item We instantiate two variable-output attacks: an \emph{input-aware spatial} attack that redirects predicted fixations toward incorrect targets, and a \emph{scanpath duration} attack that increases fixation durations or inserts additional fixations to delay visual search completion.

-\item We evaluate existing backdoor defenses and show that they either fail to suppress the proposed attacks or incur significant degradation in clean model performance, establishing an open defense challenge for scanpath prediction models. \item We validate that backdoored models preserve attack effectiveness under quantization and deployment on commodity smartphones, demonstrating practical threat viability. \end{itemize}